DAVID J. WILLIS ATTORNEY

 Occurrence of Statute of Frauds Issues

-Lawyers tend to encounter Statute of Frauds issues in two contexts: first, when a client inquires whether or not a certain oral agreement is legally enforceable; and second, in litigation when a plaintiff seeks to enforce an oral agreement and the Statute of Frauds must be raised as an affirmative defense.
-Note that if the Statute of Frauds is so raised, then the burden shifts back to the plaintiff to demonstrate how one of the exceptions would apply – a difficult task, inasmuch as these exceptions are narrowly construed.
+Lawyers tend to encounter Statute of Frauds issues in two contexts: first, when a client inquires whether or not a certain oral agreement is legally enforceable; and second, in litigation, when a plaintiff seeks to enforce an oral agreement and the Statute of Frauds must be raised as an affirmative defense.
+If the Statute of Frauds is so raised, then the burden shifts back to the plaintiff to demonstrate how one of the exceptions would apply—a difficult task, inasmuch as these exceptions are narrowly construed.

-An example of the strictness of the Statute of Frauds in Texas is found in a recent Fifth Circuit case where the court denied enforcement of a written contract merely because exhibits to the contract (describing oil and gas leases to be conveyed) had not been finalized.
-See Preston Exploration Company, L.P.; PEC Partnership; T.S.C.
-Oil & Gas, Inc.; and Frank Willis, III v.
-GSF, L.L.C. and Chesapeake Energy Corporation (5th Cir.
+An example of the strictness of the Statute of Frauds in Texas is found in a Fifth Circuit case where the court denied enforcement of a written contract merely because exhibits to the contract (describing oil and gas leases to be conveyed) had not been finalized.
+See Preston Exploration Co. v.
+PEC P'ship,669 F.3d 518 (5th Cir.
 2012).
+On the other hand, a Texas appeals court concluded that the failure of one party to sign a lease did not cause the lease to fail under the Statute of Frauds.
+Thomas P. Sibley, P.C. v.
+Brentwood Inv.
+Dev.
+Co., 356 S.W.3d 659 (Tex.
+App.—El Paso 2011, pet. denied).

 Property Description Issues

-"Get it in writing" is not just valid folk wisdom, it is Texas law when it comes to the purchase and sale of real property – subject to very limited exceptions.
-Even an informal scribbling on piece of scrap paper that is signed by the two parties can be adequate.
-Consult a lawyer who is a specialist in this area.
+"Get it in writing" is not just valid folk wisdom, it is a baseline of Texas law when it comes to the purchase and sale of real property.
+There are very limited exceptions.
+A proper contract is best, but even an informal scribbling signed by the parties can be sufficient depending on the circumstances.

-Copyright ® 2013 by David J. Willis.
+Copyright © 2018 by David J. Willis.
 All rights reserved worldwide.
+Reproduction or re-use of any this material for any purpose without prior written permission and full attribution is strictly prohibited.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, http://www.LoneStarLandLaw.com.
+More information is available at his website, http://www.LoneStarLandLaw.com.